Next StepsUpstate Neurology | Neuromuscular Clinic

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Blood and urine tests will be done to rule out other problems or possible causes.

-Your nerves will be tested.
+Nerves will be tested.
 This can be done with:

 Other tests to look for possible causes may be: